 Fortunately, there is at least one shipwreck that is shallow enough for snorkeling.
 The Lusong Gunboat is situated just below the surface.
 After seven decades in the wild, it is now colonized by corals.
 Swimming in the water all the way around it is a blast.

 WHERE TO EAT IN CORON?

-In addition to its stunning Palawan beaches and shipwreck diving spots, Coron has become famous as a culinary mecca.
+In addition to its stunning Palawan beaches and shipwreck diving spots, Coron town has become famous as a culinary mecca.
 Seafood, along with Filipino and international fare, is particularly delicious here because of its proximity to the seaside.
 Sunset dinners at a restaurant with a view of the ocean are a wonderful way to round off a perfect day.

 1. Trattoria Altrov’é Coron

 If you’re looking for a place to eat pasta amid the tropics, look no further than Trattoria Altrov’é in Coron.
 Regulars attest that the wait is worthwhile because the pizzas are made to order and baked in a brick oven, so the cheese and toppings are nice and melty.
 This Rosario Street patio is known for serving the best pizza and spaghetti in all of Coron.

 In addition to the fantastic pizzas, the Gamberi Olio D’Oliva, a pasta dish of sautéed shrimp mixed in olive oil, sun-dried tomatoes, and crushed pepper, and topped with fresh parmesan cheese, is a fan favorite.
 Beef Lasagna, Risotto with Funghi Porcini (rice with mushrooms cooked in white wine and herbs), and the Italian appetizer carpaccio are among the popular choices.